Elmer-Almeida/macalicious/README.md

 # Macalicious E-Commerce Website

-A ecommerce website built in Python Django that enables customers to place orders, manage their orders and more.
+A e-commerce website built with the Python Django framework.
+Customers can place orders, manage their orders and accounts and more.

 The project has the following features: